-Based on the Lax pair (\ref{Laxpair}), infinitely many conserved densities or conservation laws for the 3-DP equation can be constructed.
-For example, setting $\rho=(\rm{ln}\varphi_3)_x$ and expanding it in powers of $\lambda$, as pointed out in \cite{Xue}, one may able to obtain an infinite sequence of conserved densities for (\ref{3ch}) from coefficients of $\rho$ by solving
+With the aid of the Lax pair (\ref{Laxpair}), infinitely many conserved quantities or conservation laws for the 3-Novikov system can be constructed.
+For example, setting $\rho=({\rm ln}\varphi_3)_x$ and expanding it in powers of $\lambda$, as pointed out in \cite{Xue}, one may able to obtain an infinite sequence of conserved densities for (\ref{3ch}) from coefficients of $\rho$ by solving

 However, it is not easy to solve (\ref{conserved}) and the expansion of $\rho$ in \cite{Xue} can be generalized.
-In what follows, we will consider a better formulation for computations and get exacts ones, which may be used to generalize flows of the 3-DP hierarchy and to construct reciprocal transformations.
+Therefore we will consider a better formulation for computations and get more exact conserved quantities, which may be useful to generalize flows of the 3-Novikov hierarchy and to construct reciprocal transformations.